mikedilger/nostr-next/what_can_breaking_get_us.md

 That is a question I've heard quite a number of times, and it is a question I have pondered quite a lot myself.

-My conclusion (so far) is that I believe that we can fix everything without starting over.
+My conclusion (so far) is that I believe that we can fix all the important things without starting over.
 There are different levels of breakage, starting over is the most extreme of them.
 In this post I will describe these levels of breakage and what each one could buy us.

 # Cryptography